 Langley thespian Ellie King and her team at the Royal Canadian Theatre Company are taking their fall showing of the Hounds of the Baskerville on the road this fall.

-It started with a few back-to-back shows at Surrey Little Theatre last week, and will be travelling between Vancouver, New Westminster, Maple Ridge, and Port Coquitlam between now and mid-November.
+It started with a few back-to-back shows at Surrey Arts Centre last week, and will be travelling between Vancouver, New Westminster, Maple Ridge, and Port Coquitlam between now and mid-November.

 This Baskerville production, adapted by Steven Canny and John Nicholson from the Conan Doyle original, was a huge West End of London hit exactly 10 years ago, King said.